tunggvu/fb-group-data-summarize/README.md

 #### Build the latest version
 `docker build -t emres-server --rm .`

+To build the latest version for `emres-front`, change directory to `emres-front` directory and run command `docker build -t emres-front --rm .`

 ### Initialize database and seed data
 `docker-compose run --rm server-1 bundle exec rake db:create` `docker-compose run --rm server-1 bundle exec rake db:migrate` `docker-compose run --rm server-1 bundle exec rake db:seed_fu`

 ### Start EMRES
-To start `emres-server`, run command `docker-compose up -d`
+To start `emres-server` and `emres-front`, run command `docker-compose up -d`

-Docker will start 3 instances of `emres-server` and an instance of `haproxy` to proxy those 3 instances.
-And the `haproxy` monitoring service is run on `.:8010`
+Docker will start 4 instances of `emres-server`, 4 instances of `emres-front` and an instance of `haproxy` to proxy those 8 instances.
+And the `haproxy` monitoring service is run on `.:8870`

+`emres-front` will run on `.:8880`
+`emres-server` will run on `.:8890`

 ## Upgrade server
-To upgrade `emres-server` to the latest version, please checkout to the latest version on git and run `./upgrade.sh`.
+To upgrade `emres-server` to the latest version, please checkout to the latest version on git, re-build `emres-server` image and run `./upgrade-server.sh`

+The script will take care of rolling out the latest version to `emres-server` containers.

 ## Shutdown and Wipe Data
-To shutdown `emres-server`, run `docker-compose down`
+To shutdown `emres-server` and `emres-front`, run `docker-compose down`

-All containers for `emres-server` will be shutdown and delete.
+All containers for EMRES will be shutdown and delete.
 This action is irreversible. **BUT** the data for database will remain untouched.

 The database's data and configuration files are stored at `/data/emres-server/`,